quapka/sqc-project-plan/README.md

 The overall idea is to create a well test and stable code rather than come up with a quickly stitched together spaghetti code that might get prematurely deployed by mining enthusiasts and cause issues and consequently discourage the upgrade from v1 to v2 in general.
 Therefore, rather a conservative approach is planned to be taken.

+## What has already been done

+Studying Rust, bitcoin and Stratum v1/v2 protocol specifications.
+The incomplete list is tracked on dedicated [trello board](https://trello.com/b/4UIMBDhJ/sqc-project-plan).

+## Improving specifications

 ## What to implement

 Stratum v2 protocol consists of multiple subprotocols.